emackey/glTF-Sample-Models/2.0/AlphaBlendModeTest/README.md

 ![screenshot](screenshot/BlendFail.jpg)

 In the above screenshot, it appears that alpha blending is not available, or not enabled when a model requests it.
-This is also a failure.
+This is also a test failure, and could be due to a missing feature or other issues in the rendering engine.

 Note that a red "X" mark has appeared next to `BLEND`.
 This "X" has zero alpha values, and should be blended away, revealing a green checkmark behind it.